Italy's PM defends 'beautiful' budget as EU steps up pressure

 Di Maio did not clarify who could have amended the document.

-Asked by reporters about a possible coalition rift, Conte - who is not from any political party - replied: “There is no division”.
+Asked by reporters about a possible coalition rift, Prime Minister Giuseppe Conte - who is not from any political party - replied: “There is no division”.
 He added he would work on the legislative text after returning to Rome on Friday.

 Reporting by Francesco Guarascio; Editing by Robin Pomeroy and John Stonestreet